 Finally, take a look at your detailed results.
 This may be the most helpful section of your score report for determining your study plan going forward because the report shows how many of each type of question you got correct.
 As you evaluate, remember to study what counts.

+Also, you want to think about which subcategories represent a greater proportion of questions within the subject.
 For example, there are only 5 “Number and Quantity” math questions, but 22 “Modeling” questions.
 If, in this example, you didn’t do too hot in both of these sections, then it is more strategic to study the Modeling questions as there will be more of them on the test.

 But what exactly are Modeling questions?
 What are “Knowledge of Language” questions?
 The ACT has provided descriptions of their question categories on their website: